 Frederick William Luderus (pronounced loo-DARE-us) was born in Milwaukee on September 12, 1885.
 In his teenage years the thick-boned, heavy-muscled German-American earned a reputation on the Milwaukee sandlots as a rugged first baseman, eventually signing to play professionally in 1905 with Sault Ste.
 Marie of a short-lived Class D circuit called the Copper Country Soo League.
 The following season it became known as the Northern Copper Country League, and Luderus returned each year (with Grand Forks until that team disbanded, and then with Winnipeg) until the struggling circuit folded after the 1907 season.

 Ludy's most enjoyable season undoubtedly was 1915, when new manager Pat Moran appointed him captain and the Quakers captured their first National League pennant.
 Though he hit only seven home runs, down from 12 the previous season, Luderus set career-highs in batting average (.315) and doubles (36), finishing second in the NL behind the Giants' Larry Doyle in both categories.
-In that year's World Series, Fred was a shining star in defeat, batting .438 (the Phillies collectively batted .152) with a home run and six of his club's nine RBIs.
+In that year's World Series, Fred was a shining star in defeat, batting .438 (the Phillies collectively batted .182) with the Phillies' lone home run and six of his club's nine RBIs.

 Fred Luderus suffered a fatal heart attack at his home in Three Lakes on the evening of January 5, 1961.
 Survived by his wife, Emmy, and three daughters, he was buried in Milwaukee's Pinelawn Cemetery.

 Note: A slightly different version of this biography appeared in Tom Simon, ed., Deadball Stars of the National League (Washington, D.C.: Brassey's, Inc., 2004).